cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/01-introduction.md

 ## What is tag and probe method?

 The tag and probe method consists calculating the efficiency of a dataset without depending on simulations.
-As it does not need simulations, there are necessary use known resonances as J/psi, Upsilon and Z Boson.
-This code is prepared to work with J/psi and Upsilon (1S) resonances.
+As it does not need simulations, there are necessary use known resonances as J/ψ, ϒ and Z Boson.
+This code is prepared to work with J/ψ and Upsilon (1S) resonances.

 ## What is "tag" and "probe"?